riyazdf/dockercon-workshop/capabilities/README.md

 Docker imposes certain limitations that make working with capabilities much simpler.
 For example, file capabilities are stored within a file's extended attributes, and extended attributes are stripped out when Docker images are built.
 This means you will not normally have to concern yourself too much with file capabilities in containers.

-> It is of course possible to get files with capabilities into running containers via volumes, bind mounts, or adding files during run time.
-However, this is not recommended.
+> It is of course possible to get file capabilities into containers at runtime, however this is not recommended.

-**NOTE TO LAB OWNER: I pretty much took the above recommendation form the original lab text.
-However, I'm not sure it sounds right as it could sound like we're not recommending volumes etc. You might wanna make some changes to the way I've written that.**

 In an environment without file based capabilities, it's not possible for applications to escalate their privileges beyond the *bounding set* (a set beyond which capabilities cannot grow).
 Docker sets the *bounding set* before starting a container.
 You can use Docker commands to add or remove capabilities to or from the *bounding set*.

-**NOTE TO LAB OWNER: I added a quick description of bounding set but I'm no kernel hacker so might be off the mark....**
+By default, Docker drops all capabilities except [those needed](https://github.com/docker/docker/blob/master/oci/defaults_linux.go#L64-L79), using a whitelist approach.

 # <a name="docker_cap"></a>Step 2: Working with Docker and capabilities